 It is not unusual to have a mild fever during the first day or so after the operation.
-Antibiotics are routinely prescribed if the Adenoids have been removed (see next section on Bad Breath).
+Antibiotics are not usually prescribed unless the Adenoids have also been removed.
 If there is a persistent fever of 38.5°C or over, please call Dr Wabnitz's rooms to discuss this further and/or arrange a review.

-Bad Breath / Malodorous Smell
+Bad Breath